eglassman/cool-papers/defs.md

 1. the conclusion reached from evidence and reasoning
 2. the process of reaching that conclusion

 ### Logical

 "Steps in reasoning, moving from premises to conclusions" [6]

+- May rely on a formal system of logic common to CS, math, physics, and linguistis: first-order logic / first-order predicate calculus / predicate logic.
+1st order logic is distinct from the the simpler propositional logic because it allows for predicates and quantification.
+First order logic, as compared to propositional logic: [9]
+	- "A predicate takes an entity or entities in the domain of discourse as input and outputs either True or False.
+Consider the two sentences "Socrates is a philosopher" and "Plato is a philosopher".
+In propositional logic, these sentences are viewed as being unrelated and might be denoted, for example, by variables such as p and q.
+The predicate "is a philosopher" occurs in both sentences, which have a common structure of "a is a philosopher".
+The variable a is instantiated as "Socrates" in the first sentence and is instantiated as "Plato" in the second sentence.
+While first-order logic allows for the use of predicates, such as "is a philosopher" in this example, propositional logic does not."
+	- "PROLOG programs are sets of first-order rules" [10]

 #### Deductive